 Ron Fellows nearly ran his Corvette into Broward County trying avoid any possibility of contact, it was no way to start a 24 Hour race.

-The race settled down after the indiscretions of the first lap, Weaver leads from Kelleners and Field and others all took spells in front during the opening stint.
+The race settled down after the indiscretions of the first lap, Weaver lead from Kelleners and Field and others in SportsRacing Prototype class all took spells in front during the opening stint.

 Dale Earnhardt Snr. was not the only star to be seen at Daytona that year.
 Paul Newman or simply PLN when racing, was an enthusiastic part of the Gunnar Racing Porsche team.